 About Food Waste

-In the EU, nearly 59 million tonnes of food waste (131 kg/inhabitant) are generated annually with an associated market value estimated at 130 billion euros (Eurostat, 2022).
 Eurostat roughly estimates that around 10% of food made available to EU consumers (at retail, food services and households) may be wasted.
-At the same time, some 36.2 million people cannot afford a quality meal every second day (Eurostat, 2020).
+At the same time, over 37 million people cannot afford a quality meal every second day (Eurostat, 2023).

-Globally, approximately a third of all food produced for human consumption is lost or wasted (FAO, 2011).
-FAO’s Food Loss Index (FLI) estimates that globally, around 14 percent of all food produced is lost from the post-harvest stage up to, but excluding, the retail stage (FAO, 2019).
+Globally, approximately a third of all food produced for human consumption is lost or wasted ().
+FAO's Food Loss Index (FLI) estimates that globally, around 14 percent of all food produced is lost from the post-harvest stage up to, but excluding, the retail stage (FAO, 2019).

-According to the UNEP Food Waste Index 2021, around 931 million tonnes of food waste were generated in 2019 – 61% of which came from households, 26% from food service and 13% from retail – suggesting that 17% of global food production may be wasted at these stages of the food supply chain.
-Similarly, in the EU, households generate more than half of the total food waste (53%) in the EU with 69% of food waste arising at household, food service and retail (Eurostat, 2022).Wasting food is not only an ethical and economic issue but it also depletes the environment of limited natural resources.
-The EU is committed to meeting the Sustainable Development Goal Target 12.3 to halve per capita global food waste at the retail and consumer level by 2030, and reduce food losses along the food production and supply chains.
-By reducing food losses and waste to help achieve Sustainable Development Goals, we can also:
+According to the , around 931 million tonnes of food waste were generated in 2019 – 61% of which came from households, 26% from food service and 13% from retail – suggesting that 17% of global food production may be wasted at these stages of the food supply chain.
+Similarly, in the EU, households generate more than half of the total food waste (54%) in the EU with 70% of food waste arising at household, food service and retail (Eurostat, 2023).Wasting food is not only an ethical and economic issue but it also depletes the environment of limited natural resources.
+The EU is committed to meeting the to halve per capita global food waste at the retail and consumer level by 2030, and reduce food losses along the food production and supply chains.
+By reducing food losses and waste to help achieve , we can also:

 - save nutritious food for redistribution to those in need, helping to eradicate hunger and malnutrition